 Experts agree that an inpatient program for anxiety disorders that employs a multifaceted treatment approach that combines medications and many other types of therapeutic interventions is one of the best ways to treat anxiety disorders.
 An inpatient program allows you to get away from the stress and pressure of daily life so that you are able to focus upon what truly matters – your journey to recovery.

-Valley Behavioral Health understands that there is no gold-standard, cookie-cutter approach to anxiety disorder treatment.
+At Valley Behavioral Health in Fort Smith, Arkansas, we that there is no gold-standard, cookie-cutter approach to anxiety disorder treatment.
 We offer a treatment plan that makes certain the client always comes first.
 This client-centered care ensures that each person we treat is viewed as more than the sum of his or her symptoms – each client is a whole person with unique life experiences and needs.
 Our serene campus provides our clients with the safety and security they need to begin down their pathway toward recovery.
 We focus upon the strengths our clients have within them and work together to create a plan of care for his or her stay with us.
-At Valley Behavioral, you’re home.

 When you first come to us for help, you’ll undergo a number of evaluations that will help us to gain better insight into your struggles.
 The medical examination will let us rule out any medical conditions you may be facing while the psychological evaluations will diagnose the type of anxiety disorder you have and any additional mental health disorders.
 Our multidisciplinary treatment team will work alongside you and your loved ones to create a plan of care that meets your current and aftercare needs.
 Your treatment plan may include the following options: